benmvp/slides/2018/reactnext/react-eco.md

 </div>

 NOTES:
+- If you're building out your own custom stack there's a lot to think about

+- First you have to figure out which bundling system you'll use
-- This is space has a lot of players
+  * This is space has a lot of players
 - Webpack is the prevailing bundler right now
   * But you have to add loaders and other configurations to make it do what you need
 - Rollup works specifically with ES6 modules